Dr. Ross Vander Vorste

-I am a postdoctoral scholar at the University of Wisconsin-La Crosse.
+I am an Assistant Professor in the Biology Department at the University of Wisconsin-La Crosse.
 Throughout my career, I have worked in a variety of freshwater ecosystems including lakes, wetlands, streams and rivers and studied macroinvertebrates, fish, amphibians, plants within these systems.

-Following my Ph.D., I worked for ~2 years as a postdoc at Virginia Polytechnic and State University in Blacksburg, Virginia.
+Following my Ph.D., I was a postdoc at Virginia Polytechnic and State University in Blacksburg, Virginia for ~2 years.
 My advisors/mentors at Virginia Tech were Stephen Schoenholtz, Serena Ciparis, Carl Zipper and Bryan Brown.
 Before beginning my position at UW- La Crosse in Fall 2019, I was a postdoctoral scholar at the University of California, Berkeley working with Stephanie Carlson and Ted Grantham.

 Brad joined the Vander Vorste Lab in fall 2019 and is a graduate student in the Department of Biology at the University of Wisconsin La Crosse (UWL).
 He graduated from Bemidji State University in 2019 where he worked with Dr. Richard Koch, Dr. Debbie Guelda, and the Minnesota Department of Natural Resources to determine if the macroinvertebrate community had an effect on the amphipod abundance in the Prairie Pothole Region of Minnesota.
 Here at UWL he is researching the effects of inundation duration and the distance from the main channel on aquatic insect emergence on Pool 8 of the Mississippi River.